ebrajis/User-Manager-Exercise/README.md

 * Start backend with npm run back.
 FrontEnd with npm run start

 * Create new folder in src directory => Components and inside create new file UserForm.jsx

+* Fill the app.jsx file/ import UserForm.jsx and type to class render.